Download

-The range and quality of our expertise places us at the forefront of research that is of direct relevance to business practice and policymaking.
-To effect change, members of faculty work with external organisations, providing expert knowledge and rigorous analysis to help inform policy development and implementation.
+Our expertise places us at the forefront of research that shapes both business practice and public policymaking.
+Members of faculty collaborate across disciplines and with external organisations to provide expert knowledge and rigorous analysis.

 Case Studies